Art (ART)

 ART 272 Introduction to Experiential Design (3 credits)

 Creative problem solving with emphasis on experiential design for the built environment.
-Immersive storytelling within spaces, placemaking, and theming.
-Exercises and projects explore a variety of scenarios, including retail and dining, entertainment, theme parks, and cultural sites.
-Design process, prototyping and industry standard software will be used.
+Immersive storytelling within spaces including branding, placemaking, and theming.
+Design process, prototyping, and industry standard software will be used.
 Two 3-hour studios per week and assigned work.
-Typically Offered: Fall and Spring.
+Typically Offered: Varies.

 ART 299 (s) Directed Study (1-16 credits)